daherrero/cs389_hw3/README.md

 #### Naomi and Grant's cache

-Their cache gives a warning when compiling
+Their cache gives a warning when compiling:\
-68:44: warning: field 'memused_' will be initialized after field 'hasher_' but apart from that it passes all of our tests and runs perfectly.
+`68:44: warning: field 'memused_' will be initialized after field 'hasher_'`\
+but apart from that it passes all of our tests and runs perfectly.

 Test | Status